 Fortunately, we’ve created a thorough list of the very best Monster Hunter World: Iceborne solo weapons that are the best in single-player situations to save your time and effort.
 So, let’s get started!

 When it comes to playing solo, it’s almost no surprise that the Greatsword takes the number one spot.
-It deals a very large number of HP damage very quickly and has the perfect speed-to-strength ratio which other weapons fail to provide.
+It deals a very large number of HP damage very quickly and has the perfect speed-to-strength ratio that other weapons fail to provide.

 Not to mention the fact that it’s incredibly long too on top of everything else, so you’ll be able to read larger monsters without having to be riskily close to them.